BYU-PRISM/GEKKO/docs/support.rst

 	a = support.agent()
 	a.ask("Can you optimize the Rosenbrock function?")

 Create a support agent with `support.agent()` and then ask any questions.
 Prior questions and answers are stored as context for follow-up questions.
+User questions are not stored for LLM training.
+The Gekko AI Assistant web service may be unavailable or slow down during periods of high use.
+Advanced Process Solutions, LLC (APS) is not responsible in any way for the accuracy, completeness, performance, timeliness, reliability, content, upgrades, or availability of any information and/or software received by you as a result of your use of the service.
+See APS `terms and conditions <https://apmonitor.com/wiki/index.php/Main/TermsConditions>`_.

 Advanced Debugging
 ------------------